Enter the Boardroom with Nurole

 office block

-Episode 22 - Governance is the backbone of performance with Janhavi Dadarkar
+22. Janhavi Dadarkar - Governance is the backbone of performance

 When building a board, governance often takes a backseat to areas that may seem more pressing.
 The further your company progresses, however, the more obvious it’ll become that governance strategy is the backbone of performance.
 As a former lawyer, Chair of Adaptive Financial Consulting, CEO for the Academy of Board Excellence and Programme Lead for the Governance and the Role of the Non-Executive Director Course at the Institute of Directors, Janhavi Dadarkar knows that good governance is a staple in the boardroom.
 With over two decades of experience advising corporate leaders and entrepreneurs, Janhavi joins Nurole CEO Oliver Cummings to share her insights into how Chairs, CEOs and board members benefit from more structured governance.